quickgrid/ai-resources/contributing.md

 # Contributing Guideline

-1. Sort links submitted in wrong category.
+1. Help with organizing links into correct category in `resources.md`.